anabramos/getnailedwithdany/README.md

 3 Custom Django apps:
 1. Website
-    Concerns the design of a Front-End web application that meets acessibility guidelines and provides a set for responsive user interaction via its homepage, navbar and navigation links.
+    Concerns the design of a Front-End web application that meets accessibility guidelines and provides a set for responsive user interaction via its homepage, navbar and navigation links.
 It contains a homepage with information about the website and navigation links that will take the client to different website features.
 Lastly, it presents a contact form so that (potential) clients send a message to business owner.
 2. Services
     Concerns the display of all services provided by the business owner, including prices.
-These are directly linked to the database and can be updated at aytime by admin users.
-Changes on the database are also immediatelly translated to the Front-End of the website.
+These are directly linked to the database and can be updated at anytime by admin users.
+Changes on the database are also immediately  translated to the Front-End of the website.
 3. Booking
-    Concerns the ability of clients to make and manage their appointments, including modifying and cancelling(delete) existing appointments.
+    Concerns the ability of clients to make and manage their appointments, including modifying and cancelling (delete) existing appointments.
 This feature is only available for registered users when logged-in.
 Un-registered users will be requested to create an account before making an appointment.

 This web application also utilizes built-in django applications, frameworks and libraries to compliment the above mentioned structure and features.